 Year Over Year Retail Ticket Analysis.

-A large national retailer looked at the dynamics of its transactions by ticket (total $ sold) on a year over year basis.
+A large national retailer looked at the dynamics of its transactions by ticket (total $ per transaction) on a year over year basis.
 The conclusion was that customers have reduced their purchases in the lower priced ticket buckets.
 The analysis did not take into account a change in pricing that was caused by the change in commodity prices of the underlying raw materials.
-[Chart or numeric example.]

 Solution: while in some businesses it is possible to adjust the data using price inflation, for retailer with over 100K SKUs it was not a feasible option.
 The real solution is to scrap this analysis and look at the data in a different way.